Should I Become a Sports Scout?

 Some scouts may find that obtaining a college degree will expand their employment opportunities.
 Collegiate coaches are often required to scout talent and typically need to have a bachelor's degree.
 Although it is possible to find some degree programs in sports coaching, exercise science and sports science are generally more common focuses.
 Students will learn the principles of exercise science and nutrition, techniques in sports instruction, and scouting tactics.
 Alternatively, some scouts may decide a degree in business, marketing, sales, or sports management is more suitable for their career.

 Follow association rules.
 Based on the type of scouting services offered, scouts may need to be certified by a sports organization, such as the National Collegiate Athletic Association.
-These organizations have established their own set of rules and regulations and scouts should follow them.
+These organizations have established their own set of rules and regulations for scouts to follow.
 Certification requires submission of an application and adherence to bylaws.
 Scouts may also be required to submit tax forms.

 Step 3 - Gain Experience